theboxahaan/casper/README.md

 6. Start writing a shell ?
 7. Follow build with a series of blogs
 8. Switch to C++ ?
 Will make for smaller code I guess 🤷‍♂️
+9. maybe rust?
+Good to learn something new